neoforged/.github/primers/26.2/index.md

     - `ModelTemplates#BED_HEAD`, `BED_FOOT` - Model templates for the bed parts.
     - `TextureMapping#bed` - Creates a texture map for a bed-like model.
 - `net.minecraft.client.multiplayer.ClientChunkCache#flipEmptySectionUpdates` - Updates the section arrays to their next index, clearing them for use.
+- `net.minecraft.client.particle`
+    - `GeyserBaseParticle` - The base particle for a geyser.
+    - `GeyserEruptionParticle` - The particle for when a geyser is erupting.
+    - `GeyserPlumeParticle` - The particle for when a plume emanates from a geyser.
+- `net.minecraft.commands.arguments.selector.options`
+    - `InvertableSetOptionState` - A parsed option state that represents a value that can include or exclude.
+    - `SetOnceOptionState` - A parsed option state that can only be set once.
 - `net.minecraft.core.BlockPos#neighborColumn` - An iterable of positions that starts at some given XYZ, goes until some other Y, and then loop through the same column space in the four horizontally orthogonal directions.
+- `net.minecraft.core.dispenser`
+    - `FlintAndSteelDispenseItemBehavior` - The dispense behavior of flint and steal.
-- `net.minecraft.core.dispenser.SulfurCubeBlockDispenseItemBehavior` - The dispense behavior allowing sulfur cubes to equip items.
+    - `SulfurCubeBlockDispenseItemBehavior` - The dispense behavior allowing sulfur cubes to equip items.
+- `net.minecraft.core.particles`
+    - `GeyserBaseParticleOptions` - The base particle options for a geyser.
+    - `GeyserParticleOptions` - The particle options for a geyser.
 - `net.minecraft.data.BlockFamilies`
     - `SULFUR`, `POLISHED_SULFUR`, `SULFUR_BRICKS` - Sulfur block variants.
     - `CINNABAR`, `POLISHED_CINNABAR`, `CINNABAR_BRICKS` - Cinnabar block variants.